bnb-chain/zkbnb/docs/protocol.md

 ## ZkBAS Transactions

-ZkBAS transactions are divided into Rollup transactions (initiated inside Rollup by a Rollup account) and Priority operations (initiated on the mainchain by an BNB Smart Chain account).
+ZkBAS transactions are divided into Rollup transactions (initiated inside Rollup by a Rollup account) and Priority operations (initiated on the BSC by an BNB Smart Chain account).

 Rollup transactions: